-There may be other services — or even traditional realtors — that:
+Other services — or even traditional realtors — may:

 - Offer comparable built-in rebates and savings opportunities

-- Are better suited to your needs and priorities
+- Be better suited to your needs and priorities

-That's especially true if you're not very familiar with the area where you're buying, since SimpleShowing doesn't provide much support until you're ready to start touring homes.
+That's especially true if you're not very familiar with the area where you're buying.

 Remember that it pays to shop around!
 As a buyer, you don't have to pay your agent's fee out of pocket.
 You have nothing to lose — and everything to gain — by taking the time to explore your options and find the best overall fit.

 SimpleShowing customer reviews

 Customer reviews of SimpleShowing are generally very positive, with an average rating of 4.9 out of 238 total reviews.

 As with any real estate brokerage, you should keep a few things in mind about SimpleShowing's customer rating.